OctopusDeploy/blog/blog/2020-08/octopus-release-2020-2/index.md

 Last year, we shifted our Octopus Cloud service from Windows-based virtual machines to  [Linux-based containers running in Kubernetes](https://octopus.com/blog/octopus-cloud-v2-why-kubernetes).
 We undertook this change to reduce our running costs and increase the performance and scalability of the service.
 This solution has been running for almost 12 months and we're very happy with the result.

 We made this shift for ourselves but we also envisioned our customers using them to self-host Octopus with our Docker images.
-That said, we're very pleased to announce early access of this solution which is based on the same code that powers our cloud solution.
+Therefore, we're very pleased to announce early access to our Octopus Deploy docker images, which are based on the same code that powers our cloud solution.
 These images allow Linux users to host Octopus on their operating system of choice.

+Checkout our [DockerHub repository](https://hub.docker.com/r/octopusdeploy/octopusdeploy) to get started and I highly recommend the detailed article linked below with more detailed instructions.

 NOTE: Our Docker images are available as an early release therefore we do expect a few bugs and rough edges, and we do not support this version for production deployments.
 That said,